AlanFord/balancingBot/README.md

  - Incorporate changes when the robot is to move forward or backward.
 To move forward, the robot is leaned forward by adjusting pid_setpoint in 0.005 increments each time the main loop is executed (4 millisec) until the maximum speed `max_target_speed` (150) is reached.

-  - If the robot is more than 30 from vertical (i.e. it fell over), shut the motors down and reset the feedback calculations.
+  - If the robot is more than 30 degrees from vertical (i.e. it fell over), shut the motors down and reset the feedback calculations.

   - When the robot is not at the required angle from vertical, calculate a new.